CodeWithJo/UnoCardsDetection/README.md

-Before you process any image, make sure you have the following folders and files **In the root folder** unobg2.png (if not available it might cause GUI issues) ImageReferences (a subfolder with this name) with all the files for the feature extraction / feature matching function
+Before you process any image, make sure you have the following folders and files **In the root folder**

+  unobg2.png (if not available it might cause GUI issues) ImageReferences (Unzip) a subfolder with this name and with all the files for the feature extraction / feature matching function

 **Once you are set:**
 when you run file, a tkinter GUI opens up with two options/buttons